Family of Six Making Memories with Travel Therapy Jobs

 By Melissa Wirkus Hagstrom, contributor

 What started out as a strategic career move to earn a higher physical therapist salary turned into a long-term life adventure for David Martin, DPT, and his family.
 After graduating in 2008 and gaining some experience in outpatient work, he first tried his hand at travel therapy jobs.
-He then spent some time working in staff positions before he and his wife decided it was time to get back on the road.
+He then worked in staff positions before he and his wife decided it was time to get back on the road.

 He now works travel PT jobs with Med Travelers, an AMN Healthcare company, as a home health care physical therapist, and reports that the travel experience continues to enrich their family life.